-6Mass General Brigham Spaulding Rehabilitation, Boston, MA, USA ussion a concussive impact but is not associated with a diagnosed concussion terations in brain function due to a biomechanical force on, biomarkers or imaging, , that is not associated with concussion signs or symptoms al function, biomarkers or i maging non-concussive I and neurological Coalition.
-He reports stock options/shareholder/patents/ board of directors for AYYA Biosciences (options), Atria Health (options), Aural Analytics (options), Epien ipated in Il draft and reviewing (options/board), ExSano (options), Healint (options), King-Devick Technologies (options/board), Man and Science (options), Matterhorn (shares/board), Nocira (options), Ontologics (shares/board), Precon Health declared a specific unding agency in the fit sectors. (options/ board), Second Opinion/Mobile Health (options), Theranica (options).
-He reports patent 17189376.1-1466:vTitle: Botulinum Toxin Dosage Regimen for Chronic Migraine Prophylaxis (non-royalty e cofounder and chief on Legacy Foundation; ravel reimbursement) as a member of the ommittee, WWE and ves as an advisor and bearing); patent application submitted: Synaquell (Precon Health).
-RCC reported royalties from Houghton Mifflin Harcourt; compensation for expert legal opinion to the National Collegiate Athletic Association and National Hockey League; consults for the Concussion Legacy Foundation; is senior advisor and paid ira yalty ahton , inion ion consultant to the NFL Head Neck & Spine Committee; is a member of the Mackey-White Committee of the National Football League Players Association; is vice president of National Operating Committee on Standards for Athletic Equipment and chair scientific advisory committee and cofounder of Medical Director Concussion Legacy Foundation; and is on the Medical Science Committee for the National Collegiate Athletic Association Student-Athlete Concussion Injury Litigation.
+6Mass General Brigham Spaulding Rehabilitation, Boston, MA, USA ve impact but is not associated with a diagnosed concussion brain function due to a biomechanical force kers or imaging, that is not associated with concussion signs or symptoms biomarkers or imaging oncussive Coalition.
+He reports stock options/shareholder/patents/ urological board of directors for AYYA Biosciences (options), Atria Health (options), Aural Analytics (options), Epien (options/board), ExSano (options), Healint (options), King-Devick Technologies (options/board), Man and reviewing Science (options), Matterhorn (shares/board), Nocira (options), Ontologics (shares/board), Precon Health (options/ board), Second Opinion/Mobile Health specific (options), Theranica (options).
+He reports patent ency in the 17189376.1-1466:vTitle: Botulinum Toxin Dosage r and chief Regimen for Chronic Migraine Prophylaxis (non-royalty bearing); patent application submitted: Synaquell oundation; (Precon Health).
+RCC reported royalties from Houghton ursement) Mifflin Harcourt; compensation for expert legal opinion per of the to the National Collegiate Athletic Association and WWE and National Hockey League; consults for the Concussion advisor and Legacy Foundation; is senior advisor and paid s, PreCon consultant to the NFL Head Neck & Spine Committee; vork.
+ACM is a member of the Mackey-White Committee of the National Football League Players Association: is e or me The Manoral Football Leadue Players Association' is lty ton ion e: the National Football League Players Association; is vice president of National Operating Committee on Standards for Athletic Equipment and chair scientific advisory committee and cofounder of Medical Director Concussion Legacy Foundation; and is on the Medical Science Committee for the National Collegiate Athletic Association Student-Athlete Concussion Injury Litigation.
 DHD serves as an expert witness in legal cases involving brain injury and concussion and serves as an advisor and options holder for StataDx outside the submitted work.